 Khardung La, India - 5,359 m (17,582 ft)

-This is a strategically important road and is used by the Indian army to supply military outposts high up on the Himalayan glaciers.
+This is a strategically important road used by the Indian army to supply military outposts high up on the Himalayan glaciers.

 Unfortunately, despite lots of misinformation, the Protected Area Pass does not allow access to Khardung La as it is one of the excluded areas in Kashmir.
 If you are an Indian citizen and resident, you can go up there with an ILP permit, but to the majority of the world, the pass is out of bounds.